stride3d/stride-docs/en/manual/scenes/prefabs/create-a-prefab.md

     ![](media/scene-editor-select-entities.webp)

     > [!TIP]
-    > Hold Ctrl to select multiple items.
+    > Hold **Ctrl** to select multiple items.

 2. Right-click the selection and select **Create prefab from selection**.

     ![](media/scene-editor-create-prefab-from-selection.webp)

-Game Studio creates a prefab asset from the entity or entities you selected.
+Game Studio will then create a prefab asset from the entity or entities you selected.
 You can access the new prefab from the **Asset view**.

 ![](media/asset-view-new-prefab.webp)